CarlEdman/godaddy-ddns/README.md

 GoDaddy customers can obtain values for the KEY and SECRET arguments by creating a production key at https://developer.godaddy.com/keys/.

-Note that command line arguments may be specified in a FILE, one to a line, by instead giving the argument "@FILE".
+Note that command line arguments may be specified in a FILE, one to a line, by instead giving the argument "%FILE".
 For security reasons, it is particularly recommended to supply the KEY and SECRET arguments in such a file, rather than directly on the command line:

 Create a file named, e.g., `godaddy-ddns.config` with the content: